swapUniba/Deep_CBRS_Amar/README.md

       !python test_model2_conf.py
       !python test_model3_conf2_att.py

-Based on the specific architecture to evaluate and the input embedding to use, it is necessary to choose the test files corresponding to the chosen architecture.
-Also in this case, before starting the execution, it is necessary to specify the embedding filenames in the chosen train file.
+Based on the specific architecture to evaluate and the input embedding to use, it is necessary to choose the test files corresponding to the chosen architecture. **Also in this case, before starting the execution, it is necessary to specify the embedding filenames in the chosen train file**.
 The testing phase will produce the top 5 and top 10 recommendations, stored in the folder “predictions”.

 **6. Insert as third cell in the notebook:**